python/cpython/Doc/library/sqlite3.rst

 By default, :mod:`!sqlite3` represents each fetched row as a :class:`tuple`.
-If a :class:`!tuple` does not suit your needs, use the :class:`sqlite3.Row` class or a custom :attr:`~Cursor.row_factory`.
+If a :class:`!tuple` does not suit your needs, you can use the :class:`sqlite3.Row` class or a custom :attr:`~Cursor.row_factory`.

-Even though :attr:`!row_factory` exists as an attribute both on the :class:`Cursor` and the :class:`Connection`, it is recommended to set it as :class:`Connection.row_factory`, so all cursors created off of the connection will use the same row factory.
+While :attr:`!row_factory` exists as an attribute both on the :class:`Cursor` and the :class:`Connection`, it is recommended to set :class:`Connection.row_factory`, so all cursors created from the connection will use the same row factory.

-:class:`!Row` provides indexed and case-insensitive named access to columns, with low memory overhead and minimal performance impact.
+:class:`!Row` provides indexed and case-insensitive named access to columns, with minimal memory overhead and performance impact over a :class:`!tuple`.
-In order to use :class:`!Row` as a row factory, simply assign it to the :attr:`Connection.row_factory` attribute:
+To use :class:`!Row` as a row factory, simply assign it to the :attr:`Connection.row_factory` attribute:

 .. doctest::